GeneStat/Literature-Review/README.md

 11. Lee, C. M. *et al*.
 UCSC Genome Browser enters 20th year. **Nucleic Acids Res**.
 48, D756–D761 (2020). doi: [10.1038/ng.2764](https://doi.org/10.1038/ng.2764)

     This is a long-term (20 years) software project, and it is one of the currently the most widely used websites.
 It integrates multi-omics data (annotations) in the order of genomic coordinates and provides many useful command-line tools.
 This is not the original paper of the software (UCSC genome browser), but an introduction paper after this long time.

+12. Song, L. *et al*.
+CINdex: A Bioconductor Package for Analysis of Chromosome Instability in DNA Copy Number Data. **Cancer Inform**.
+16, (2017). doi: [10.1177/1176935117746637](https://doi.org/10.1177/1176935117746637)

+    This paper is about a R package, which provide an algorithm of calculating indicator to measure chromosome instability, which may be useful for tumor research and diagnosis.

+14. Staedtke, V. *et al*.
+Actionable molecular biomarkers in primary brain tumors. **Trends in cancer** 2, 338–349 (2016). doi: [10.1016/j.trecan.2016.06.003](https://doi.org/10.1016/j.trecan.2016.06.003)

+    This is a review paper, which introduces biomarkers (including genomic features such as chromosome instability) in brain tumor.
+This paper and above one are both provided in precisionFDA challenge.